rbisdorff/Digraph3/docSphinx/tutorial.rst

 	'6'    | -0.84  0.00 -0.40 -0.96 -0.18   -   -0.22
 	'7'    |  0.88  0.72  0.82  0.52 -0.84  0.04   -

-It is as well possible to show a colored version of the valued relation table in a system browser window tab (see Fig. 6).
+It is as well possible to show a colored version of the valued relation table in a system browser window tab (see :numref:`htmlTutorialDigraph`).

         >>> dgcsv.showHTMLRelationTable(tableTitle="Tutorial random digraph")
 	>>> ...

 .. figure:: htmlTutorialDigraph.png
+   :name: htmlTutorialDigraph
    :width: 400 px
    :align: center